yanniscode/ukquota.dataviz.fish/README.md

 Data fishing platform project by Code.bzh.
 With Angular, ChartJS, express, sequelize and mysql

+Run `npm run build` to run the app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.